On arrival in Tasmania, arrangements will be made for your transport to the government-managed quarantine facility.

 People can apply to have the fee waived or reduced in limited specific circumstances such as in the case of financial hardship, or where travel is for the purpose of seeking essential medical treatment interstate (see below).

 When will I receive the invoice?

 You will receive your invoice after you have completed your stay in a government-managed quarantine facility.
 Your invoice will be sent either electronically or via mail.

 You will have 30 days from the date of the invoice to make payment.

 How do I pay?

-The invoice will list the payment options, which include BPay, cheque, IVR (automated credit card payment), or in person at Service Tasmania or Australia Post.
+Payment options are listed on your invoice and include BPay, cheque, IVR (automated credit card payment), or in person at Service Tasmania or Australia Post.